Mattress Warranty Frequently Asked Questions

 Fabric Protection products are available with specially treated mattress pads.
 In the event that stains or soiling occur (with a treated mattress within the warranty period) and cannot be removed, the fabric protection supplier will replace the mattress.
 Mattress protection products are available and can be purchased with the mattress.
 See the terms and conditions of the limited warranty for details.

 Mattress Pads: At a minimum, a standard pad is recommended for all new mattresses to preserve and further protect the surface fabric from damage, spills and/or stains.

 Rotation Schedule: Some mattress manufacturers require that a mattress be rotated on a regular basis.
-With the newer "no-flip" models available, end-over-end rotation has been eliminated, however, older models may still require it.
-Regular rotation allows the upholstery fabrics and foam layers to 'reconstitute' and breathe, regaining their original form and loft.
+With the newer "no-flip" models available, end-over-end rotation has largely been eliminated, however, older models may still require it.
+However, regular rotation allows the upholstery fabrics and foam layers to "reconstitute" and breathe, regaining their original form and loft.
 Failure to maintain a regular rotation schedule may result in permanent damage to your mattress and can also void your warranty coverage.
-Check your warranty card to determine if your mattress is a newer no-flip model or an older model that still requires end-over-end flipping.
-Your warranty card also outlines how to rotate your mattress correctly as well as the recommended frequency of rotation.
+Check your warranty card to determine whether your mattress is a newer no-flip model or an older model that still requires end-over-end flipping.
+Your warranty card also outlines how to rotate your mattress correctly and provides a recommended frequency of rotation.